FrankN88/MS2_University-Research-Group/README.md

 ***

 ## Introduction
-This comprehensive website has been designed for the University Research Group "Magnetic Soft Matter Group" of the University of Granada.
+This comprehensive website has been designed for the University Research Group "Magnetic Soft Matter Group" of the University of Granada (Spain).
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential students and partners.
-The purpose of the site is to create an online presence allowing researchers and students in general, to find out relevant information about the place, its main research releases, professors background and events.
+The purpose of the site is to create an online presence allowing researchers and students in general, to find out relevant information about the place, its main research releases, professors' background and events.
 "Magnetic Soft Matter Group" is a new international research group that operates in Granada (Spain) in the field of Bioengineering.
 This is the second of four Milestone Projects that the developer must complete during their Full Stack Web Development Program at The Code Institute.
 The main requirement is to make an interactive front-end website using primarily **HTML5**, **CSS3** and **JavaScript**.